cardosodiana6/Drones/README.md

         - ASP.Net and web development
         - .Net Core cross-plataform development

-3. Build and Run
+### Build and Run

-    - In Visual Studio:
+#### - In Visual Studio

 - Open the Drones.sln file
 - Set project Drones.csproj as startup project
 - Press F5 key

-    - Outside Visual Studio
+#### - Outside Visual Studio

 - Go to the folder that contains the ./Drones/Drones/Drones.csproj
 - Open a command console in this folder
 - Run the command:

      ```
      dotnet run .\Drones.csproj
      ```

 ## Author

-Diana Cardoso Abio / cardosodiana6@gmail.com
+Diana Cardoso Abio / <cardosodiana6@gmail.com>